Writer Scobie accused of ‘stunt to sell books’ over naming of race row royals

 “It’s an astonishing proposition that a translator has inserted names, the names must have been there otherwise he wouldn’t have translated them.”

-Mr Scobie has dismissed reports he is Meghan’s “pal” but there is speculation about whether the Sussexes helped him with Endgame.
+Mr Scobie has recently dismissed reports he is Meghan’s “pal” but there is still speculation about whether the Sussexes helped him with Endgame.

-Interviewed by the Evening Standard about his book, the journalist was asked who told him about the Prince of Wales barring Harry from flying to Scotland with the royals in Queen Elizabeth’s last hours.
+The book asserts that the future of the monarchy is “in a crisis” and it is in a “fight for survival”.

-Mr Scobie replied: “There’s enough people around them and in their orbit who know the ins and outs of things.”
+Craig Doyle, co-host of the ITV1 show This Morning, said to Mr Scobie: “A lot of it feels like a bit of a hatchet job against the royal family.”